Bed Bug Pest Control for a Comfortable Sleep

 - Dismantle bed frames

 It’s important to dismantle bed frames to expose the hiding site of bed bugs.
-The bugs mostly hide in areas which are not cleaned for a long time.
+The bugs mostly hide in areas that have not been cleaned in a long time.
 Look for bed bugs in the box spring by shining a flashlight and removing the fabric for spraying.
 If you find the box spring or mattress infested, you might need to consider encasements to keep your mattress safe.
 The bed bugs can’t enter these encasements, so this will eliminate the need to treat your box spring or mattress.

 - Clean infested surfaces